 Loft

 Loft conversions can bring a number of benefits to your home.
 It can add value to your property, different types of loft conversion can also give you much needed extra space and improve your energy efficiency.
 Loft conversions can be an exciting project, and they are the perfect place to unleash your creativity and design an impressive space.
-However, before you start your exciting project of converting your loft, there are regulations that need to be considered, particularly ones that involve with loft conversion party walls.
+However, before you start your exciting project of converting your loft, there are regulations that need to be considered, particularly those that involve loft conversion party walls.

 loft conversion party wall

-What Is A Party Wall Agreement?
+What is a Party Wall Agreement?

 • Raise the height or increase the thickness of the party wall